VEB Plasticart: Product lines

 The latest airliners soon made it into the range, including the Tupolev Tu-134, Tu-154, Ilyushin's Il-62 long range airliner, the Antonov design bureau's An-24 twin engine short hauled feeder-liner and the Czech-built Let L-410 Turbolet twin prop commuter aircraft.
 Later additions included the remarkable Yakovlev Yak-40 tri-jet short-haul "hot & high" jet and the Tu-144 supersonic jet, known by NATO as the Charger or popularly as "Concordski".
 A mix of Soviet fighter aircraft and especially, helicopters, was also produced including the giant Mil Mi-10 flying crane, the famous MiG-21 "Fishbed" (1/100) and Sukhoi Su-7 "Fitter" fighters (1/72 scale).

 But it is the Western airliners that are most sought after by collectors today.
-The eclectic choice commenced with a very large kit of the Douglas DC-8-54 series.
+The vehicle came with a very large kit of the Douglas DC-8-54 series.
 The DC-8 was in early KLM stripes livery and is today very sought after.
 It was subsequently re-issued with an updated KLM decal sheet.
 The box art for the De Havilland DH106 Comet 4 airliner depicted it departing from Hong Kong Kai Tak airport.
 Full BOAC decals are included.
 The SE210 Caravelle was also released in this era, in the markings of a French prototype destined for Air France.
 Then the Boeing 727-100 got the Plasticart treatment with box art in Pan-Am colours.
 Plasticart then added the Hawker Siddeley Trident initially in British European Airways colours, but later in British Airways livery, and then the unsuccessful Dassault Mercure of which only 11 units were built, all going to French domestic airline Air Inter.

 Unusually, during a short period of 4 months in 1971, their Il-62 model was sold with KLM livery, to celebrate their short-lived partnership with Aeroflot for flights to Moscow.
 While the real life aircraft only carried the KLM logo and personnel in KLM uniforms, the model carried a full KLM livery.
 Due to its short production life, it is one of the rarer Plasticart-produced models.

 Later models, such as the 1/72 scale Junkers G23/24 tri-motor corrugated aluminium airliner were detailed and well moulded.
 Western fighter jets also made an appearance with the introduction of the delta-wing Saab Draken in 1/100 to complement the MiG-21.
 Along with the aircraft and helicopter kits, VEB Plasticart also produced a model of the first crewed spaceship Vostok 3KA (1/25) and the Soviet Energia rocket with Buran (1/288).
 The Vostok kit is almost the same size as Revell's Vostok, and the box artwork is also very similar, but the two are completely different.
 Revell's Vostok is actually 1/24 scale and it was initially released in the late 1960s.